awsdocs/aws-step-functions-developer-guide/doc_source/connectors-parameters.md

         }
 ```

 You can pass multiple parameters with static JSON as well\.
-As a more complete example, here are the `Resource` and `Parameters` of the specification of a task that publishes an Amazon SNS topic:
+As a more complete example, here are the `Resource` and `Parameters` of the specification of a task that publishes an Amazon SNS topic\.

 ```
 "Resource": "arn:aws:states:::sns:publish",